Aldabra Giant Tortoise

 Population Of Aldabra Giant Tortoise

 The Aldabra giant tortoise is the largest extant tortoise in the world and one of the oldest living reptiles.
-These gentle giants are found only on the Aldabra Atoll, a group of islands in the Indian Ocean.
-The Aldabra giant tortoise (Aldabrachelys gigantea or Geochelone gigantea) has received modest protection.
-As a result, it has attained a total population of more than 100,000 according to some estimates, with densities in some areas of 30 to 160 individuals per hectare and there are 150,000-200,000 Aldabra Giant Tortoises left in the world.
-Aldabra giant tortoises are endemic and critically endangered due to habitat loss, degradation, introduced predators (e.g., rats, dogs, cats) and poaching for food and trade.
+These gentle giants are found only on the Aldabra Atoll in the Seychelles, a group of islands in the Indian Ocean, which has been protected as a UNESCO World Heritage site.
+The Aldabra giant tortoise (Aldabrachelys gigantea, also known as Geochelone gigantea) has received modest protection.
+As a result, it has attained a total population of more than 100,000, according to some estimates, with densities in some areas ranging from 30 to 160 individuals per hectare.
+There are approximately 150,000 Aldabra Giant Tortoises left in the world.
+Aldabra giant tortoises are endemic and critically endangered due to habitat loss, degradation, climate change, introduced predators (feral pigs, rats, dogs, cats, etc) and poaching for food and trade.

 Importance Of Aldabra Giant Tortoise

-1. It alters the habitat when its vigorous searches for food fall trees and creates new pathways and clearings that are beneficial for other animals.
+1. Aldabra giant tortoise alters the habitat when it's vigorous searches for food, fells trees, and creates new pathways called "tortoise turf", which is a mosaic of grasses and herbs and clearings that are beneficial for other animals.

-6. The Giant tortoises of the Indian Ocean islands were an important source of food for sailors.
-These animals were once heavily hunted for their meat and shells which were used to make souvenirs and jewellery but now they are mainly used as tourist attractions.
+7. The Giant tortoises of the Indian Ocean islands were an important source of food for sailors.
+These animals were once heavily hunted for their meat and shells, which were used to make souvenirs and jewellery, but now they are mainly used as tourist attractions.

 In The Zoo

 The Aldabra Giant Tortoise is a majestic creature that can be found in the zoo.
-These gentle giants are considered one of the largest tortoises in the world, with some individuals weighing over 500 pounds.
+These gentle giants are considered one of the largest tortoises in the world, with some individuals weighing over 226 kg.

 Aldabra Giant Tortoises have a lifespan of up to 150 years, making them one of the longest-living animals on Earth.
 In captivity, they require plenty of space to roam and graze as they are herbivores.
 Zoos provide them with ample opportunities for exercise and ensure their diets consist of nutritious greens such as leafy vegetables, dark lettuce, and hay.

 Visitors to zoos can observe these fascinating creatures up close and learn about their unique behaviours from dedicated zookeepers who care for them daily.
-One particular zoo that boasts an impressive collection of Aldabra giant tortoises is Taronga Zoo in Sydney, Australia.
-Another zoo that houses these amazing animals is located at San Diego Zoo Safari Park.
+One particular zoo that boasts an impressive collection of Aldabra giant tortoises is the Virginia Zoo, the Africa Okavango Delta Trail.
+Another zoo that houses these amazing animals is Taronga Zoo in Sydney, Australia.

 Classification And Evolution Of Aldabra Giant Tortoise

 The classification of the Aldabra giant tortoise (Aldabrachelys gigantea) is a subject that continues to fascinate researchers and wildlife enthusiasts alike.
-This species belongs to the Testudinidae family and is recognized by its distinct shell pattern and large size.
-Evolutionarily speaking, these tortoises are believed to have diverged from their closest relatives in the Galapagos Islands millions of years ago, adapting to the unique environment of the Aldabra Atoll.
+This species belongs to the Testudinidae family and the genus Aldabrachelys, is one of the largest living tortoises, recognised by its distinct shell pattern and large size.
+These tortoises are believed to share a common ancestor with their closest relatives, the Galapagos giant tortoises, dating back approximately 25 to 30 million years, although they evolved independently and adapted to the unique environment of the Aldabra Atoll in the Seychelles.
 One of the most distinctive features of the Aldabra giant tortoise is its long neck and large, domed shell, which protects predators.

-In terms of evolution, these incredible creatures have adapted to their environment on the remote Aldabra Atoll in the Indian Ocean.
-With limited resources and isolation from other species, they have developed unique traits that help them survive in this harsh habitat.
-The classification of the Aldabra giant tortoise has undergone several changes over time due to advancements in genetic research, helping scientists better understand their evolutionary history.
+In terms of evolution, the Aldabra giant tortoise's evolutionary history is linked to Madagascar.
+They evolved from ancestors of Aldabrachelys abrupta, a giant tortoise species that lived in Madagascar for 15 million years and migrated to the Seychelles.
+These incredible creatures have adapted to their environment on the remote Aldabra Atoll in the Indian Ocean.
+With limited resources and isolation from other species, they have evolved unique traits that enable them to survive in this harsh habitat.
+The classification of the Aldabra giant tortoise has undergone several changes over time, thanks to advancements in genetic research, which have helped scientists better understand its evolutionary history.

 Relationship With Humans

-The relationship between humans and Aldabra giant tortoises has been long and varied.
-Tortoises were first discovered on the Aldabra Atoll by Portuguese sailors in 1505.
+The relationship between Aldabra giant tortoises and humans has been long and varied.
+These tortoises were first discovered on the Aldabra Atoll by Portuguese sailors in 1505.
 The sailors killed hundreds of tortoises for food, oil and ship-building materials.
-In 1771 when French explorer Louis de Freycinet visited the Atoll, he found only 4 living tortoises.
+In 1771, when French explorer Louis de Freycinet visited the Atoll, he found only 4 living tortoises.

 Conservation Status Of Aldabra Giant Tortoise